dragona/android-intro/starter/01_UserName/readme.md

 ```

-except this ```tools:context="mg.studio.username.MainActivity"```, where you should have the inverse domain name you used when you created the project.
+Except this ```tools:context="mg.x261.username.MainActivity"```, where you should have the inverse domain name you used when creating the project.

-Test your application, you should have something that looks like this
+Test your application; you should have something that looks like this

-We just finished adding the textview, it is now time to add the edittext, a button, a view (line) and the second textview for getting the user input.
+We just finished adding the textview, it is now time to add the edittext, a button, a view (line), and the second textview for getting the user input.

 - [ ] Features version 1
   - [x] the application has a single activity.
   - [x] the application has a text view that displays "Enter the name"
   - [ ] the application has an editText that will be used to retrieve the user input.
   - [ ] the application has a button named "Proceed".
 When this button is pressed, the text from the editText is retrieved and displayed in a textview below the button
   - [ ] the application has a textview below the button to show the text inserted by the user
   - [ ] a view (line) separates the button and the textview below it

 ```xml
 <?xml version="1.0" encoding="utf-8"?>